nitlang/nit/misc/README.md

 The results are displayed in the preview window in order of relevance.
 You can search for any word by passing it as an argument, as in `:Nitdoc modulo`.
 The Nitdoc command uses the same metadata files as the omnifunc.
-You may want to map the function to a shortcut by adding the following code to `~/.vimrc`.
+You may want to map the command to a shortcut by adding the following code to `~/.vimrc`.

 ~~~
 " Map displaying Nitdoc to Ctrl-D